Shushrusha-dev/Library_Manage/README.md

-## 🖼️ Module Overview
+## 🖼️ Module Overview:

 ### 🔐 Login Interface
 Secure login screen with username/password fields and a padlock icon.
-Background image of bookshelves adds thematic depth.
+Background image of bookshelves adds thematic depth.There is authentication of admin is done.

 ### 🏠 Main Dashboard
 Six core modules: New Student, New Book, Statistics, Issue Book, Return Book, Exit.
 Icon-based navigation with a library-themed background.